Innovation in Material Science: the Chameleon Block Copolymer

 Journal of Polymer Science Part A: Polymer Chemistry

 Puskas, Judit; Santos, Lucas Dos; and Kaszas, Gabor, "Innovation in Material Science: the Chameleon Block Copolymer" (2006).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 512.